DhayaaAnbajagane/Aarambam/README.md

 ```
 You may be able to skip the `CC=` addition if your computing cluster already supplied `mpicc` in an easily findable way.
 The above `make` command will take a while to run (FFTW2 has a lot of libraries to install).
 FFTW2 is a hard requirement as this piece of LPT code originates from before the 2000s, and FFTW2 was officially deprecated only in 1999.

+If you have trouble installing this, please contact dhayaa at uchicago dot edu.
+I've tested installation at multiple computing clusters now, but there's always edge-cases:)

 ## Example

 We provide examples of how to use this code in [this notebook](examples/BasisDecomposition.ipynb) and [this python script](examples/MakeICs.py).
-I copy the snippets of the script below.
+I copy a snippet of the script below (you will need to fill in other pieces.
+Look at the scripts for details).

 ```python
 import Aarambam as Am